 INSTITUTIONAL TRAP Visiting the IAST from Duke University, Timur Kuran argues that the classical Islamic system blocked the formation of inclusive economic institutions and a strong civil society.
 By preventing the emergence of large commercial enterprises, Islam made opposition to autocratic rule less effective while the inflexible waqfs (Islamic trusts) bred corruption and stymied democratization.
 Islamic civilization, well-suited for progress in pre-modern times, thus hampered modern development.

-Decentralized Islam - Lack of a unified 'church' added to political instability and allowed despots to block reform - 5 Radicalization Islamist success, exploited by cynical despots, has often led to an obscurantist deadlock - 6 International context Western meddling exacerbated tensions while regional power games, the Iranian revolution and mass communication proved a boon to extremists - Economic stagnation Islamic societies struggle to attain a 'virtuous' spiral of institutional and ideological change fed by improving living standards 15 The tangled web of self-deception A PSYCHOLOGIST'S VIEW • STEVE SLOMAN In June, the IAST hosted scholars from the world's top universities in an ambitious attempt to further the integration of economics and psychology in the study of self-deception, self-signaling and self-control.
+OIL AND CONFLICT: AN EXPLOSIVE COMBINATION - Decentralized Islam Lack of a unified 'church' added to political instability and allowed despots to block reform - 2 Institutional trap Classical Islam undermined civil society and inclusive economic institutions - 3 Resource curse Huge oil revenues in a region with weak civil society boosted corrupt elites and ideological violence - 4 Conflict Regional wars and humiliating defeats caused crippling instability and fueled extremism - 5 Radicalization Islamist success, exploited by cynical despots, has often led to an obscurantist deadlock - for international context Western meddling exacerbated tensions while regional power games, the Iranian revolution and mass communication proved a boon to extremists - Teconomic stagnation Islamic societies struggle to attain a 'virtuous' spiral of institutional and ideological change fed by improving living standards The tangled web of self-deception A PSYCHOLOGIST'S VIEW • STEVE SLOMAN In June, the IAST hosted scholars from the world's top universities in an ambitious attempt to further the integration of economics and psychology in the study of self-deception, self-signaling and self-control.
 IAST Connect spoke to organizer Steve Sloman (Brown University) at the two-day event.